arambazamba/ng-adv/labs/lab-07/readme.md

     ![app-config](_images/app-config.png)

--   Add an `authEnabled` key with value `true` to your environment file.
+-   Add an `authEnabled` key with value `false` to your environment file.
 Also add a `firebaseConfig` and paste the config that you just copied.

 -   In the Firebase console, expand `Build` and go to `Authentication` and enable `Email/Password` as a sign-in method.
 Skip the e-mail validation for now.